-This week you'll announce the winner of the competition and provide feedback for each group, as well as sharing the message about your project with the wider community.
-You could be holding an awards ceremony, giving a presentation, promoting an article you've written and using social media.
+During these two weeks you will share your achievements with your community.
+You could be giving a presentation, promoting an article you've written or using social media to spread the message about your project.
 Try to share your achievements as widely as possible!

-And finally, don't forget to thank all the people who have helped you with your project.
+And finally, don't forget to thank all the people who have helped you with your project, especially any other volunteers who gave up their time to make it a success.